 On US President Barack Obama's Inauguration Day on January 20th, 2009, Stevie performed "Brand New Day" with Sting.
 On February 23rd, '09, he received the Library of Congress's Gershwin Prize for Pop music from President Obama at the White House.
 On July 7th, 2009, Wonder performed "Never Dreamed You'd Leave In Summer" and "They Won't Go When I Go" at the Staples Center for Michael Jackson's memorial service.
 On October 29th, he performed at the 25th anniversary concert for the Rock and Roll Hall of Fame.

 On June 25th, 2011, Wonder performed at the opening ceremony of the 2011 Special Olympics World Summer Games in Athens, Greece.
 He and Christina Aguilera gave a musical tribute at Etta James' funeral on January 28th, 2012, and he was called on to perform at Whitney Houston's memorial service on February 19th, 2012, where he dedicated a re-worded rendition of "Ribbon in the Sky" to Ms Houston.
 March of 2012 brought the news that Stevie had been booked as the featured performer at the Bestival festival on Isle of Wight on September 9th.
 The year was not without trouble however, when Stevie's cousin, Alpha L. Walker and his girlfriend Tamara E. Diaz, were arrested for attempting to extorted Wonder by threatening to sell a film ranting against the singer's treatment of his family to various media outlets for millions of dollars.
-The pair pleaded not guilty.
+The pair pleaded not guilty but later changed their plea to no contest and were sentenced to time served.

-In August, 2012, Stevie filed divorce papers to end his 11-year marriage to Kai Millard, citing irreconcilable differences
+In August, 2012, Stevie filed divorce papers to end his 11-year marriage, citing irreconcilable differences.